ZukhraBai/mountain/README.md

 #### Video Demo:  <URL 'https://youtu.be/iRB-UYBmmSw'>
 #### Description:

+The application allows you to book a guided tour of the Caucasus Mountains.

 Project include 2 main folders: client and server.

 I desided to select javascript framework Vue for client because it simplifies and speeds up development in Javascript.